tony-albanese/ci-project-4/README.md

 As a user, I can login with a user name and password, so that I can access the content of the site.

 As a user, I can see a list of books so that I can get inspiration as to what I want to read next.
+As a user, I can add a book from a form so that I can share my recommendation with other users.
+As a user, I can delete a book from list so that I can keep my recommendations current and germane.

 # Features